 Conclusion of Rural Neighborhoods

-Just give them time, don’t take it personally, and get involved in the community and they’ll come around eventually.
+Just give them time, don’t take it personally, and get involved in the community, and they’ll eventually come around.

-How did you find your rural neighborhood neighbors to be when you first moved in?
-I’d love to hear about it in the comments section and please share this post with your friends.
+How did you find your rural neighborhood neighbors when you first moved in?
+I’d love to hear about it in the comments section.
+Please share this post with your friends.

 What are rural neighborhoods?

-They are neighborhoods that are located in rural areas of the country.
+They are neighborhoods located in rural areas of the country.

 What is the difference between a suburban neighborhood?